 The biggest difference between a computer glitch and a stroke is the amount of time that is allowed between the event and treatment.
 After a computer locks up, it doesn’t matter when the technician arrives for repairs.
 With the brain, however, time is everything.
 If a person does not receive stroke treatment in time, it could result in loss of vision, limb function and even death.
 In other words, “time is tissue” when it comes to stroke.

 There is a 4.5-hour window in which a brain-saving medication called tPA can be given.
-This treatment is provided at Chilton Hospital.
+This treatment is provided at Chilton Medical Center.
 So, if you or a loved one is experiencing a stroke, call 911 immediately and request to be taken to the nearest Primary Stroke Center.

 Know Your Stroke Symptoms

 It is important to learn the following stroke symptoms.
 Seek immediate emergency care if you experience:

 - Sudden numbness or weakness of the face, arm or leg, especially on one side of the body